devices.longevity.one

 Instrument is not interpretation

 Even where a claim fails, the instrument and the raw measurement are usually real.
 What fails is the interpretation layered on top.
-So the strong-rejection tier carries two genuinely different sub-badges:

 The A–F evidence scale